albertattard/presentation-domain-primitives-kotlin/presentation.md

 # Verbosity

-Domain Primitives may reduce ambiguity and improves security, but at the expense of verbosity
+Domain primitives may reduce ambiguity and improve security, but at the expense of verbosity

 ```kotlin
 original.slice(1, 2)